flynno-io/grab-a-table/README.md

 MIT

 Contact
-If you have any questions, please contact – Luke Flynn, Jacqueline Nguyen, Amit Nandy and Juan
+If you have any questions, please contact – Luke Flynn, Jacqueline Nguyen, Amit Nandy and Juan.